phage-nz/infosec-bazaar/readme.md

 ## Current Inventory ##
-**\cuckoo**
-- install.sh - automatically install Cuckoo Sandbox, all dependencies, additional processing modules and create a cloaked VM.
-- readme.txt - notes for the installation of Cuckoo Sandbox and the creation of cloaked VM's.

 **\honeypot**
 - autoinstall.sh - automatic install script for Dionaea, DionaeaFR, Cowrie and p0f.
 - dionaea-housekeeper.sh - cron script used to archive select Dionaea output on a daily basis.